Image-Science-Lab-cmu/SplitLohmann/README.md

 ### Simulation Modes and Flags

 Two simulation modes are available in `runsim.m`:
-- `mode = 1`: coarse resolution, few iterations, quick and dirty
+- `mode = 1`: coarse resolution, few iterations, quick and dirty *(takes 3 minutes)*
-    - *takes 3 minutes for four camera focus settings*
-    - *tested on Apple M2 Max, 96GB RAM*
-- `mode = 2`: fine resolution, more iterations, avoids aliasing
+- `mode = 2`: fine resolution, more iterations, avoids aliasing *(takes 43 minutes)*

-    - *takes 1 hour for four camera focus settings*
-    - *tested on Intel Xeon CPU E5-2640 v4 @ 2.40GHz, 128 GB RAM*
+Each runtime is from a simulation for four camera focus settings, run on Apple M2 Max 96GB RAM.
+Reducing the number of camera focus images will speed up the runtime.

 Two flags are available:
 - `flags.color`: when `true`, simulates RGB channel content (using the same wavelength); when `false`, simulates the green channel only; default is `true`.